Google Testing Restaurant Booking, Foreshadowing Ever Tighter Grip on Local Commerce

 Google is testing at least two buttons for on-SERP restaurant booking, Search Engine Land reported this week.
-The buttons, called Tables Tomorrow and Reserve a Table, allow searchers to see a number of potential times for a following-day reservation and to select one of those times right on SERPs, avoiding a trip to the local business’ website.
+The buttons, called Tables Tomorrow and Reserve a Table, allow searchers to see a number of potential times for a following-day reservation and to select one of those times right on Search Engine Results Pages, avoiding a trip to the local business’ website.

-Right now, this specific development in the Google local-booking saga looks like it may even be an error, as the two buttons in this case appear redundant.
-But the news is an important signal that local-commerce options like Reserve with Google will get sleeker and more dominant in the years to come.
+Right now, this development in the Google local-booking saga looks like it may even be an error, as the two buttons appear redundant.
+But the news suggests that local-commerce options like Reserve with Google will get sleeker in the years to come.

 The news also calls to mind a crucial local-search debate: Will Google SERPs and the many options for engagement with local brick-and-mortars on them effectively supplant the local business website as the crucial interface for interacting with customers?